-Nov 6, 2021 – Made in Malaysia, the Qaromashop series of ball vapes use a 20mm e-nail coil and PID controller as its power source and temp control, similar to the Flowerpot.
+Nov 6, 2021 – Made in China, and exported from Malaysia, the Qaromashop series of ball vapes use a 20mm e-nail coil and PID controller as its power source and temp control, similar to the Flowerpot.

 Available in Quartz, Ceramic, and Titanium, these vapes utilize 18mm male injector tips attached to massive ball housings of varying materials.

 The quartz Qaroma head offers the purest flavor but the weakest extraction power.
 Ceramic has a unique vapor signature with better thermal performance than quartz.
 The titanium has the best thermal performance and highest extraction power of the 3 heads but was too heavy and clunky to win reach tests.